This post may contain affiliate links. We may receive a small commission, at no cost to you, if you make a purchase. Read Disclosure.

 - The Shed has been serving up the local fare for over forty years.
 Expect a wait.
 They do accept dinner reservations, make them well in advance.
 Their sister restaurant La Choza isin the trendy Railyard district.

 - Maria’s New Mexican Kitchen (famous for their 100 item margarita menu) is also popular

-While here, you have to have a margarita; they are everywhere.
+While in Santa Fe, you have to have a margarita; they are everywhere.

 The seasonal Coyote Café’s Rooftop Cantina is another great spot for margaritas and bite to eat.

 In summer, the Bell Tower Bar at the historic La Fonda Hotel is the place in town to enjoy a spectacular sunset with your drink.

 If you are in the mood for a drive, the terrace and bar at Terra at Encantado, An Auberge Resort, offers panoramic views of the Jemez Mountains to the west and great food.
 It’s a chic spot catering to a well-heeled crowd and you may spot a famous face.

 For a real, down-home bar, Evangelo’s is the place.
 If it looks familiar, it may be.